8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 • International Gemological Institute (IGI)

-However not all diamonds are independently graded, and some stores play on this by grading their own stones.
-It is no surprise that they give their stones higher grades than independent labs.
+However, not ALL diamonds are independently graded, and some stores play on this by grading their own stones.
+Unsurprisingly, these stones tend to have higher grades than independent labs.

 Difference in Diamond Grades